 Originally from a small town in northeastern Pennsylvania, Kelley grew up in a military family.
-His father served 24 years in the Navy.
-Kelley says he had no interest in the military until he began dating a Marine and learned more about life in the service.
+Their father served 24 years in the Navy.
+Kelley says they had no interest in the military until they began dating a Marine and learned more about life in the service.
 When that relationship ended, Kelley decided to enlist in the Navy.
-The USS Constitution Museum recently talked to him about his experience.
+The USS Constitution Museum recently talked to them about their experience.

 USS Constitution Museum: Tell us about your time in the Navy.

 Joshua Kelley: I’ve been in for six years.
 The true reason I joined was to prove I can serve better than my ex partner and start a new life.
 I am a YN2, second-class yeoman petty officer.
 I’m currently stationed at NSWCDD DNA (Naval Surface Warfare Center Dahlgren Division Dam Neck Activity) in Virginia Beach, Virginia.